jillesvangurp/rankquest-core/README.md

 Rankquest addresses this by being implementation neutral.
 It works with anything that returns some kind of ordered list of results.

 Making this a Kotlin multi platform library enables a few nice features, including embedding this in a kotlin-js web application where it can run entirely in the browser.
 One of my ambitions with this is developing a browser based application that can be used with any kind of search REST API to evaluate it's ranking.
 With some simple import/export tools for the queries and ratings, this could run stand alone with very little effort.

-## Development status

-This is very much a work in progress.
-My goal is to evolve it and have a simple set of tools that you can work with on the command line, via docker, or via kotlin based web UIs.

-Currently, it has simple implementations similar to what elasticsearch provides in it's `rank_eval` API that can be applied to manually rates searches that are produced by an implementation of the `SearchPlugin` interface.

 ## How?